 EP338 The Structure That Helps You Reach Your Goals with Joel Ingwaldson

-One of the biggest reasons that creative businesses fail is because they aren’t structured and they don’t have a systematic way to grow their company.
+One of the biggest reasons creative businesses fail is because they aren’t structured to grow.

-Joel had pure excitement in her first three years.
-She was doing her own thing, making her own money and crushing it!
+her first three years.
+She was doing her own thing, making her own money, and totally crushing it!

 She became tired, and when COVID hit, her business was almost taken down because she was mostly doing pop-ups and in-person events.

 Joel was humbled, and she knew she wanted to have a sustainable business and a laid-out plan.

 Thrive because she thought she knew what she was doing.
 But after COVID, she couldn’t access her dream clients, and her website was not performing.

 She was frustrated and was clueless about what she needed to do.

 Scoop the Cream and Implement